-Kijin shrine: one of a few shrines nationwide dedicated to demon.
+Kijin (Kidin) shrine: one of a few shrines nationwide dedicated to demon.

 Hot on the heels of the New Year celebrations, is Setsubun.
 Setsubun is a festival marking the end of winter and coming of spring.
 It is celebrated annually on the 3rd of February.
-However, for the first time in 124 years, Setsubun falls on February 2nd in 2021.
+However, for the first time in 124 years, Setsubun fell on February 2nd in 2021.
+It will be on February 3rd again in 2022.
 Shrines and temples around the country have a ‘mamemaki‘ bean throwing festival for the occasion.
-Unfortunately, due to the State of Emergency many places have cancelled their setsubun festivals in 2021, including Kijin Shrine.
-Normally, Kijin Shrine, an otherwise unassuming shrine, steps into the limelight every year for the occasion.
+Unfortunately, for the second year in a row many of the setsubun festivals have been cancelled in 2022.
+Kijin Shrine will not have a bean throwing ceremony, only spiritual ceremonies.
+Normally, Kijin Shrine, an otherwise unassuming shrine, steps into the limelight every year for the occasion of setsubun.
 And here’s why:

-The 800 year old Kijin Shrine is not that well known nowadays.
-However, once it was very famous in Japan.
+The 800 year old Kijin Shrine, occasionally written Kidin or Kizin, is not that well known nowadays.
+Although, it has enjoyed a slight surge in interest thanks to popular anime Kimetsu no Yaiba‘s or “Demon Slayer” in English.
+However, once it was even more famous in Japan.
 Samurai prayed at the shrine for success in battle.
 Furthermore, it is said that during the Kamakura period, the samurai Hatakeyama Shigetada located his castle (since gone) close to the shrine for protection.

 God of Victory